-The 2017 Henna Gathering will be held at the Warren Armory at 11 Jefferson Street, Warren, RI.
+The Henna Gathering is held at the Warren Armory at 11 Jefferson Street, Warren, RI.

 It’s big – it’s open – it’s got really cool shafts of natural light that are going to make our photos amazing.

 It’s a Victorian Gothic armory.
 Plan your photoshoot concepts accordingly.